Hala-H/CaseInterviewPrep/Part1-PEI.md

 <p> These are the sample questions that I have found during my research. </p>

 1. Tell me about yourself.
-2.
-Good morning and thank you for this opportunity.
-My name is ....
-I am a ...
-I have always been interested in ....
-The reason I chose my major was because I also learned that ...
-I am maintaining a cumulative GPA of ...

 2. What accomplishments have given you the greatest satisfaction?